kshaffer/cognition/week2.md

 ## Core concepts

 In this unit, we will explore the following new core concepts.
-These *and the concepts from [Unit 1](/week1/)* are possible topics for your core concept videos (see below):
+These *and the concepts from [Unit 1](/week1/)* are possible topics for your core concept videos and paragraphs (see below):

 - short-term memory
 - working memory
 - chunking
+- the musical pitch
+- the musical chord

 ## Assignments

-For **Monday, June 6, 7am MDT,** please read/watch the following and then take [Quiz 3](/quiz3/) on D2L:
+For **Monday, June 6, 7am MDT,** please read/watch the following and then take **Quiz 3** on D2L:

 - Isabel Peretz, ["The Nature of music from a biological perspective,"](http://eamusic.dartmouth.edu/~larry/music1052008/readings/peretz.pdf) from *Cognition* 100 (2006)
 - *Open Music Theory*, ["Introduction to musical functions"](http://openmusictheory.com/functions.html)